grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Fuck!" said Percy.

-[//]: # (---- EDITED TO HERE ----)

 "Hmm." said Hemi.
 "I am extremely curious as to why this particular boat is so persistent in pursuing us.
-Authorities often aggressively patrol their own waters.
-But the tension between them means they do not cross each other's lines.
-Almost always when we see an Authority craft after us over a long distance it is simply because they have claimed new territory from another Authority, and we did not know it.
+Authorities often aggressively patrol their own waters, but the tension between them means they do not cross each other's lines.
+Almost always the reason any Authority craft might follow us over a long distance is simply because they have claimed new territory from another Authority, and we did not know it.
 In this case...
 I am fairly certain they have chased us from one Authority territory into another, yet they continue on."

 "And it looks like they have every fucking intention of pursuing us into a third..."

 "Do you think it is because they want to take this cargo we are hauling?
 Perhaps it is a strategic move for them: if we deliver, it undermines their position with another Authority somehow."

-"Even for actual weapons -- never mind weapons parts -- it's just too risky for one single Authority craft to cross deep into another Authority's area.
-No. I think it more likely that it is something along the lines of what Miss Mai said -- it's possible the Northern [whatevers -- check this against the Miss Mai section] may have put us on their 'privateers' list, and now the _Grackle_ -- and potentially many more boats -- now has the right to pursue us for our cargo across multiple Authority territories."
+"No, I think it more likely that it is something along the lines of something Miss Mai said to me: it's possible someone put us on the prize list for privateers.
+And the Commander of the _Grackle_ -- with a privateer's warrant from some powerful Authority in his fist -- believes he is empowered to pursue us as a prize regardless of Authority borders."

-[Something about how minor Authorities could be not thrilled about this -- so as to maintain the aggression against the Grackle in stilt city]

-[Need to make this conversation a refresher of what we learned from Miss Mai, plus a few more breadcrumbs, but leave the larger mystery in tact -- maybe even left bigger than before.]

-"While that could make sense at an international political level, it is hard to fathom how this particular insantiation of that policy could be so
+"But surely whatever the warrant may _say_, other Authorities are not going to respect the rights of privateers to hunt us in their waters... seems like the _Grackle_ is taking an awfully large risk."

+"I didn't put much stock in the suggestion myself at the time, for exactly that reason.
+But Miss Mai suggested it could be part of a bigger move, like some of the more powerful Authorities might _want_ to antagonize smaller and weaker ones.
+She made is sound like it could be the first step towards much bigger shifts, like perhaps some kind of collusion among the more powerful Authorities."

+"They could carve up the world between them, if that's true."

+"And take control of global shipping -- coordinated global shipping would eliminate the need for cargo submarines pretty fuckin' quick."

+"So if we survive this run, we might soon be out of business."

+"Well, those who play the game of global power lose as often as they win.
+Maybe we'll get lucky and the surface will end up _more_ dangerous and contentious because of this little experiment with privateers.
+That'll keep us in work for a good long fuckin' time."

+"The more dangerous shipping is, the better our business.
+Perhaps I chose the wrong line of work."

+"You could always retire to dry land and become a teacher Hemi."

-Hemi lifted Herschel up to the table, and balled up some leftover glop scrapings from his bowl and tossed it onto the table in front of the pigeon.
+Hemi lifted Herschel up to the table, balled up some leftover glop scrapings from his bowl, and tossed it onto the table in front of the pigeon.
 Herschel pecked at the glob nonchalantly.

 [//]: # (### Chips comes in to tell them the bilge pump is broken)